gbakoyannis/msowl/README.md

 * `t2`: ending time of the interval in record.
 * `s1`: the state of the process at `t1`.
 The possible values are 1,...,k.
 * `s2`: the state of the process at `t2`.
 The possible values are 1,...,k.
-* `A`: binary treatment.
+* `A`: binary treatment variable.
 The possible values are -1 and 1.

 ### Function `itr()`